espanso/hub/packages/flutter_snippets/0.1.0/README.md

-# A simple package for some commonly used flutter code snippets
+# A package for some commonly used flutter code snippets

 Code snippets taken from [awesome-flutter-snippets](https://github.com/Nash0x7E2/awesome-flutter-snippets).